robelasefa/IssueNotified/README.md

 * `/track`: Tracks a new GitHub repository.
 * `/untrack`: Removes a tracked GitHub repository.
 * `/list`: Lists all tracked GitHub repositories.
-* `/feedback`: Provides feedback on the bot's performance.
+* `/feedback`: allows users to provide feedback on the bot's performance.
+This feedback can be used to improve the bot's accuracy, features, and overall user experience.
 ## Support

 If you need help with the bot, please contact the developer at mikiasefa777@gmail.com